bcgov/ecosystem-representation-analysis/README.md

 # Analysis of ecosystem representation in BC

+Ecosystem representation was calculated as the percent conserved of each Biogeoclimatic Ecosystem Classification variant at the Ecoregion and Provincial level.   (https://catalogue.data.gov.bc.ca/dataset/bec-map).

 The primary outputs of this analysis are:
-1. A spatial file detailing the overall ecosystem representation using BEC variants by Ecoregion and by the Province
+1. A spatial file detailing the ecosystem representation of BEC variants by Ecoregion and by the Province
-2. An example spatial file of underrepresented ecosystems using 17% protected as a threshold (by Ecoregion and Province)
+2. A spatial file of underrepresented ecosystems using 17% conserved as a threshold (by Ecoregion).
+The percent conserved includes terrestrial PPAs and OECMs (`total_conserved`) that were assembled using the output from this repo: https://github.com/bcgov/protected-lands-and-waters-indicator.

+* Users can modify the ecosystem represention layer (1) and create a version of the underrepresented ecosystems layer.

 ## Key information for users